 Long-term car loans promise low monthly payments.
-But there are plenty of downsides to borrowing for 72 to 84 months — or six to seven years.
+But there are plenty of downsides to borrowing for 72 to 84 months — or 6 to 7 years.
 Not only will you pay more in interest, you may also pay more in repair costs and may lose money on your next loan.

-With average monthly payments reaching $576 in late 2020 — and loan terms reaching nearly 70 months — it’s important to understand how a long-term car loan can have a long-term effect on your budget for years to come.
+With average monthly payments in Canada ranging from $300 to $600, it’s important to understand how a long-term car loan can have a long-term effect on your budget for years to come.

 While a 72-month or 84-month car loan can be convenient to lower your monthly payment, it typically isn’t the most financially sound choice.
 You’ll pay more in interest over the life of your loan — and you may actually receive a higher interest rate than you would on a shorter term.